AriFordsham/GHCWiki/type-functions-solving.md

 </td></tr>
 <tr><th>*Flexible type variable*,  *unification variable*, *HM variable*</th>
 <td>
 Type variables that may be **globally** instantiated by unification.
+We use Greek letters `alpha, beta,`... as names for these variables.
 </td></tr>
 <tr><th>*Rigid type variable*, *skolem type variable*</th>
 <td>
 Type variable that cannot be globally instantiated, but it may be **locally** refined by a local equality constraint.
+We use Roman letters `a, b,`... as names for these variables.
 </td></tr></table>

+In positions where we can have both flexible and rigid variables, we use `x, y, z`.

 ## Overall algorithm